ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-04-aws-opsworks.md

 Layers define which recipes are installed, networking (ELB, Public IP address/EIP), EBS Volumes, security groups, EC2 instance profile and tags.
 There is also a shutdown timeout associated to layers.

-ELB - Opsworks can't create an ELB you have to attach an existing ELB to a layer which triggers a `Configure` lifecycle event; only one ELB V1 per layer and one layer per ELB; ALB is not supported; can support connection draining if enable on the layer and ELB; Can use custom layers to support more than one ELB connecting to instances
+Opsworks can't create an ELB you have to attach an existing ELB to a layer but when you add one it triggers a `Configure` lifecycle event; only one ELB V1 per layer and one layer per ELB; ALB is not supported; can support connection draining if enable on the layer and ELB; Can use custom layers to support more than one ELB connecting to instances

-**Instance Auto-Healing** - when the Chef agent loses communication with the automation engine, the engine tries to fix it.
-EBS backed instances are stopped and started; instance store backed instances are terminated and relaunched.
-In both scenarios, the configure event is run.
-If the auto-healing process does not recover it gets marked `start_failed`, which requires manual intervention to fix.
-If autohealed, the OS of the instances will not be changed even if the default OS is has been changed at the stack level.
-To make this feature work properly, use OpsWorks to stop instances else they get auto healed and only use EBS volume types.
+To enable load-balanced instances, the layer must first be setup with a scaling configuration.
+There are numerous redundant settings for scaling - metrics, batch size, alarm condition time, after scaling ignore metric.
+Each of these configurations is on a per-layer basis but applies to instances.

 ### Special "Layers"